Advanced Produce Safety

 Each topic will consume a half-day with lectures and short breakout challenges.

 - Dr. Trevor Suslow, Coordinator and Lead Instructor Extension Research Specialist University of California Davis Department of Plant Sciences

-- Dr. Linda Harris, UCD Food Science and Technology Specialist in Cooperative Extension Food Science and Technology Co-Principal Investigator Western Center for Food Safety
+- Dr. Linda Harris, UC Davis Food Science and Technology Specialist in Cooperative Extension Food Science and Technology Co-Principal Investigator Western Center for Food Safety

-- Dr. Erin DiCaprio, Assistant Specialist - Cooperative Extension in Community Food Safety UCD Food Science and Technology
+- Dr. Erin DiCaprio, Assistant Specialist - Cooperative Extension in Community Food Safety UC Davis Food Science and Technology

 - Dr. Michelle Danyluk, Associate Professor Univ. of FLA.
 Food Science